simonhicks/virtual_files.vim/README.md

                       of lines to use as the buffer
     a:writer   String  the name of the function used to write the file.
-The function should take a string filepath and a list of lines from the buffer, and can do whatever you want
+The function should take a string filepath and a list of lines from the buffer, and can do whatever you want.
+If you don't need a writer function, use ''

 Here's an example of how to use it.